Apple To Partner With A24 Films, As It Expands Into The Movie Industry

 — IndieWire (@IndieWire) November 15, 2018

-2018 has been the most financially successful year on record for A24 Films, taking a domestic box office total of more than $90 million.
+The year 2018 has been the most financially successful year on record for A24 Films, taking a domestic box office total of more than $90 million.
 That number is up more than 77 percent from last year.
 The biggest contributor to A24’s impressive growth is the 2018 horror film Hereditary, which contributed approximately $45 million to the studio’s box office take.

 Other movies slated to be coming from A24 in 2019 include Under The Silver Lake, Climax, Gloria Bell, and High Life.

-A24 first crossed over into mainstream film with the science fiction film Ex-Machina and later performed will with critics with release of the punk rock horror movie Green Room, starring Patrick Stewart and Anton Yelchin.
-After their slow-burning horror film The Witch defied audience expectations and performed well at the box office, A24 became a serious competition for other horror movie outlets like Blumhouse.
+A24 first crossed over into mainstream film with the science fiction film, Ex-Machina, and later performed well with critics with the release of the punk rock horror movie, Green Room, starring Patrick Stewart and Anton Yelchin.
+After their slow-burning horror film, The Witch, defied audience expectations and performed well at the box office, A24 became a serious competition for other horror movie outlets like Blumhouse.

-Apple is currently enjoying rave reviews for their new iPad pro and recently became a trillion dollar company settin an unprecedented potential for where they can go in the world of movies and television.
+Apple is currently enjoying rave reviews for their new iPad Pro and recently became a trillion dollar company setting an unprecedented potential for where they can go in the world of movies and television.
 Rumors have also been circulating that the tech-giant is considering releasing their own line of televisions in the future.